hsztul/satchel/docs/prd.md

 - *As a user, I want to edit my thoughts, article and company summaries*
 - *As a user, I want to explore my stored ideas and resources through a chat interface, so that I can discover new connections and insights.*
 - *As a user, I want to receive regular summaries of my stored content, so that I can understand how my ideas align with broader themes.*

 ---

+## User Flow

+### 1. Authentication
+- Users sign in with Google account via Clerk
+- Simple login/logout functionality
+- No user profile management in v1

+### 2. Dashboard
+Main features:
+- List of all user's entries
+- "Create New" button
+- Basic sorting by date
+- Display status of processing for each entry (started, processing, complete)
+- Visual indication of processing stages

+### 3. Entry Creation
+- Select entry type (article, company, note)
+- Fill in required field (URL for articles and companies, note text for notes)
+- Submit entry
+- Display processing status and progress with a progress bar at the bottom of the page
+- After entry is created, it gets added to a supabase queue to be processed by background tasks to get article content, generate summaries and key points
+- Once processing is complete, the entry is marked as completed and the metadata is updated
+- The entry is then available for viewing

+#### Entry Background Processing
+- The background processing is handled by a queue in Supabase
+- The queue is processed by a background job called 'entry-agent'
+- "entry-agent" is a Vercel AI SDK agent that handles says if the entry is an article or company, and will pass it onto the next appropriate agent
+- "article-content-agent" is a Vercel AI SDK agent that handles article processing using the Firecrawl.dev API to get article content.
+This agent will pass the article content to the next agent, 'article-summary-agent', which will generate summaries and key points using OpenAI via Vercel AI SDK.
+This all gets saved to the entry's metadata
+- "company-sumary-agent" is a Vercel AI SDK agent that handles company processing using the Perplexity API to get company information.
+This all gets saved to the entry's metadata
+- The background job updates the entry's processing state
+- Once processing is complete, the entry is marked as completed

+### 4. View Entry Details
+- View entry details and metadata and AI-generated content
+- View and add comments
+- Edit entry content
+- Delete entry

+### 5. Explore
+- Chat with stored data
+- Generate new ideas based on stored data and user prompts

+### 6. Logout
+- Simple logout functionality

+---